mikblack/GENE315-CNVlab/GENE315-CNV_lab-week2.md

 This week we will be doing three things:

 - Continuing looking at the count data from last week, focusing on differences between the two loci (IRGM, FCGR) across the three populations (CEU, CHB, YRI).
 - Looking at single nucleotide polymorphism (SNP) data from SNPs near the IRGM and FCGR3B genes.
 - Combining the SNP and CNV data to investigate linkage disequilibrium (LD) in the three populations.

 This document will walk through some simple analysis in R to acccomplish the tasks above.

-**REMINDER: FOR YOUR LAB REPORT YOU WILL NEED TO ALTER THE CODE BELOW TO PERFORM A SIMILAR ANALYSIS FOR THE IRGM DATA AND THE RELEVANT SNP (rs13361189).**
+**REMINDER: FOR YOUR ASSIGNMENT YOU WILL NEED TO ALTER THE CODE BELOW TO PERFORM A SIMILAR ANALYSIS FOR THE IRGM DATA AND THE RELEVANT SNP (rs13361189).**